spartha77/MatrixMultiplicationTransposeKernel/README.md

 - The matrix is implemented for INT, FLOAT, DOUBLE, LONG INT, LONG DOUBLE, and for COMPLEX numbers of the previously mentioned types.
 - The operations throws exceptions with appropriate error messages.
 This is to keep up with modern designs when the returned error message/code alone is not sufficient.
 - A **lazy matrix multiplication schema is implemented**, for rectangular (non-square) multiplications for matrices that are called using operator*() on more than 2 matrices

+This uses dynamic programming technique to find that couples of the matrices in case of more than 2 multiplications, to find out the associative multiplication that can be achieved in lesser multiplications.
+The d_vals vector stores the minimum number of multiplication.
+The K matrix is used to find the best associations of the matrices.
+The matrix multiplication is lazy. evaluate() method is called only when needed (to query the element or when getting the data vector from the matrix)

 - The internal data that the matrix uses is a 1-d vector and not 2d.
 - The transpose of the matrix is implemented by setting a transpose flag true. **No data is moved or copied when transpose is requested.
 Just that the way the vector<numbers> is read is changed.** The getMatrixTransposeIndex() is called when the flag is unset.
 The function getMatrix2RowVectorIndex() is called when the transpose is requested.
 In any case, the data is not shifted or rotated or transposed in real sense.
 This flag m_Transposed is part of the state of the matrix object